-Renters' tax credits can be instituted at the state as well as the federal level.
+Renters' tax credits can be instituted at the state as well as the federal levels.
 More than 20 states provide tax credits to help renters afford housing.
-Most of these credits are provided as part of a "circuit breaker" tax credit designed to provide relief from property tax burdens.
-(Circuit breakers often include benefits for renters in addition to homeowners, since renters pay for property taxes indirectly through higher rents.)
+Most of these credits are provided as part of a "circuit breaker" tax credit designed to provide relief from property tax burdens (circuit breakers often include benefits for renters in addition to homeowners, since renters pay for property taxes indirectly through higher rent).
 State renters' and circuit breaker credits are usually shallow, rarely providing more than a few hundred dollars per year.

 Advocates could work at the state level to establish credits to help renters afford housing.
-In states where credits already exist advocates could seek to improve them by increasing their amount, making them refundable (if they are not already), and providing them through periodic payments rather than a single lump sum.
-Advocates could also consider supporting establishment of state owner-claimed renters' credits like the federal CBPP proposal described above.
+In states where credits already exist, advocates could seek to improve them by increasing the amount, making credits refundable (if they are not already), and providing credits through periodic payments rather than in a single lump sum.
+Advocates could also consider supporting the establishment of state owner-claimed renters' credits like the federal CBPP proposal described above.

-FORECAST FOR 2017
+FORECAST FOR 2019

-Congress is expected to at least begin consideration of major tax reform legislation during 2017.
-A federal renters' credit helping the lowest-income families afford housing could potentially be incorporated into such legislation, in order to better match federal housing tax benefits to the most pressing housing needs.
+In 2019, a federal renters' credit could be incorporated into tax legislation to better match federal housing tax benefits to the most pressing housing needs or into an infrastructure package to support the development of housing affordable to the lowest-income families.
 Even if the credit is not enacted during the current Congress, ensuring that it is part of the debate could increase the chances that it will be enacted in the future.